Ishitag26/Calculator/README.md

 ### Calculator app
- A web application for performing the operations.
+ A web application for performing the mathematical operations.

 Users will be able to: